richardm/richardm.github.io/docs/principles/index.md

 ## On Delegating

-- **Don’t push information up to those with the authority; push authority down to those with the information.**
 - **Delegate as much as possible** within the constraints of meeting your deliverables.
 - **Doing what you’re best at hurts the team.** Teach them how to do it.
 (See: [Leadership is not doing](/principles/leadership-is-not-doing))
 - **Hire the best people possible and get out of their way.**